About the Online RN to BSN Program

-- Plan, implement and evaluate care of individuals, groups and communities.
+- Design care for individuals, groups and communities.

-- Accept accountability and responsibility for their professional judgment and actions.
+- Accept accountability and responsibility for professional judgment and actions.

 - Integrate professional values and role behaviors.

-- Understand the problems of contemporary health and illness.
+- Examine the problems of contemporary health and illness.

-- Embrace the role of the global citizen.
+- Demonstrate the role of the global citizen.